nartjunior/Android-App/README.md

 ## Building and Running the Project

 To run the project, make sure you have Flutter installed.
-Then, navigate to the project directory and use the following commands:
+Then, navigate to the project directory and run